-As one of the founding fathers of the AfriFuturism aesthetic movement, Allen has been consistent in his theme of exploring the African Diaspora in a future context and is inspired by the what is unspoken, unexpected and unexpressed.
+As one of the founding fathers of the Afrofuturism aesthetic movement, Allen has been consistent in his theme of exploring the African Diaspora in a future context and is inspired by the what is unspoken, unexpected and unexpressed.

-The fine art photography which embraces elements of surrealism, pop art, photorealism and hyperrealism has been included in many exhibitions, including The Last Supper Series as part of the Hayward Gallery’s permanent collection.
+The fine art photography which embraces elements of surrealism, pop art, photorealism, and hyperrealism has been included in many exhibitions, including The Last Supper Series as part of the Hayward Gallery’s permanent collection.

-The conceptual photography and art direction has been embraced commercially by fashion and lifestyle brands such as Nike, Guiness, Oxfam, Levi's, Sergio Toshino, Couvoisier, Frank Usher, Sony Music Group, Assetts Japan, Universal Records, Pepe Jeans, V&A. His work can be found in magazines such as The British Journal of Photography, Trace, Time Out, Marie Claire, The Face, ID Magazine, The Telegraph.
+The conceptual photography and art direction have been embraced commercially by fashion and lifestyle brands such as Nike, Guiness, Oxfam, Levi's, Sergio Toshino, Couvoisier, Frank Usher, Sony Music Group, Assetts Japan, Universal Records, Pepe Jeans, V&A. His work can be found in magazines such as The British Journal of Photography, Trace, Time Out, Marie Claire, The Face, ID Magazine, The Telegraph.
 Sunday Times, Un-Told Magazine and NME.

 The portraiture work which is highly in demand by performance artists encompasses the layers of styles found in his fine art work and the commercial work resulting in portraits outside the realms of the expected.